The Bachelorette (American TV series) season 4: The Bachelor

-Jason Mesnick was chosen as the lead of the thirteenth season of The Bachelor, with Pappas making a surprise appearance in the finale.
-Pappas made another appearance in the fifteenth season premiere of The Bachelor to receive a formal apology from Brad Womack.
+Jason Mesnick was chosen as the lead of the thirteenth season of The Bachelor, with DeAnna Pappas making a surprise appearance in the finale.
+DeAnna made another appearance in the fifteenth season premiere of The Bachelor to receive a formal apology from Brad Womack.

 Bachelor Pad

 Graham Bunn returned for the second season of Bachelor Pad.
 He and his partner, Michelle Money, were the runners-up.

 Ryan Hoag returned for the third season of Bachelor Pad.
-He was eliminated during week 2.
+He was eliminated in week 2.